 - Define the cloud data security challenges for a given scenario

-The program is restricted to those who have basic understanding of security fundamentals, firewalls, secure development, encryption, and identity management.
+This program is restricted to those who have basic understanding of security fundamentals, firewalls, secure development, encryption, and identity management.

 - CEO / CFO / CIO / CTO / CISO